rolling-scopes-school/tasks/tasks/connections/milestone_7.group_dialog.md

 Clicking on _Update_ button the application should send http-request, process the response and display new messages if they are.

-This button can be pressed once a minute and _Update_ button should be disabled!
+This button can be pressed once a minute and _Update_ button should be disabled (user cannot click it)!
 Countdown is supposed to indicate how much time left.
 Countdown disappears when time is out.

 > [!NOTE]
-> Countdown(timer) and disabled _Update_ button is applied only after clicking on _Update_ button.
+> Countdown(timer) and disabled _Update_ button (user cannot click it) is applied only after
-> First visit on the page should not have any effect on timer.
+> clicking on _Update_ button.
+First visit on the page should not have any effect on timer.

 > [!NOTE]
 > Countdown(timer) should display the actual number of seconds remaining until the end of one minute